femtoduino/femto-usb/README.md

 ### Equipment
 As with all ARM chips, you will benefit greatly from having a programmer dongle.
-Some vendors lock up their chips behind really expensive software tools, and even more expensive programmer dongles ($200+).
+Some vendors lock their chips behind really expensive software tools, and even more expensive programmer dongles ($200+).
-Plus, their support is lacking, and assume you are some kind of command line compiling ELF/Hex guru.
-It's great if you are one already, but we all have to start somewhere, right?
+Oh, and have fun trying to get their proprietary stuff working with your open source setup.

 Thankfully, Atmel offers their ATMEL-ICE programmer at a reasonable price [about $85 USD](http://store.atmel.com/PartDetail.aspx?q=p:10500375#tc:description)
 (I hear you can get them much cheaper without the case, though don't expect it to come with ribbon cables if you go the cheap route.)